jon-harper/OmniBox/docs/bom.md

 ## :material-alpha-c-box: Core Configurations with Fans

-!!! note
 Externally mounted fans require a printed [:material-alpha-f-box: :material-alpha-c-box-outline: fan cage][11] that matches the size of the fan.
-This is added below where needed.
+These are specified below.

 ### 1. :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front